emwight/notes-from-a-statistician/_posts/2022-09-20-Shiny-Math-Rocks-and-Monte-Carlo.md

 [Investopedia (applications in risk and finance)](https://www.investopedia.com/terms/m/montecarlosimulation.asp)

 Kroese, D. P., Brereton, T., Taimre, T., and Botev, Z. I. (2014).
 "Why the Monte Carlo method is so important today," _WIREs Computational Statistics (Vol 6)_ [online], 6, 386-392, DOI: [10.1002/wics.1314](https://doi.org/10.1002/wics.1314).
 Available at https://wires.onlinelibrary.wiley.com/doi/10.1002/wics.1314

+## Other Sources
+All images came from free stock photos or graphs made in R by the author, except the image of the D&D Beyond presidential campaign (link [here](https://www.dndbeyond.com/critical-role-election))

+As mentioned before, data for this analysis is thanks to [CritRoleStats](https://www.critrolestats.com), a fan-run website that keeps track of stats and lore from Critical Role